You’re sitting in your 1:1 with Heather reviewing the same missed metrics you talked about last week. And the week before that.

 If you’re not making metrics and real-time data clear and digestible for your team, you’re putting your customer service experience at risk.
 To help, we’re sharing three example dashboards you can use with agents and team leads to fuel better service levels.
 And, we’re covering how you can use agent-specific Performance Tiles to display only key metrics to your team, so they focus on improving the metrics that matter most to your business.

 Use these example dashboards as a starting point to customize and build your own.

 1. Customer Satisfaction Dashboard

 In a contact center, you’re in the business of serving customers.
 Use a CSAT wallboard to keep this mentality top of mind and remind agents of their purpose with every interaction.

 It’ll improve agent morale and engagement and skyrocket your business outcomes.
 In fact, researchers found that companies who clearly communicate and remind employees of their purpose have stock prices 12 times higher than their competitors.

 Create a CSAT dashboard with charts and graphs showcasing your average CSAT scores for the week, month, and quarter.
 Use trend lines to show how your CSAT changes with time.
 Then, your team can track how they’re doing in real-time and historically.
 Pull in customer comments and sentiment, too.

-One study from Service Quality Management Group found that for every 1% improvement in FCR, there’s a 1 percent improvement in CSAT.
-And, some 60% of customers feel that waiting on hold for even one minute is just too long.
+One study from Service Quality Management Group found that for every 1% improvement in FCR, there’s a 1% improvement in CSAT.
+What’s more?
+Some 60% of customers feel that waiting on hold for even one minute is just too long.
 Including data on these individual metrics in your CSAT dashboard gives you a full view of customer satisfaction beyond what’s volunteered in CSAT surveys.

 2. Agent-Specific Dashboard